 - Chilled Water: Microprocessor controller will modulate a chilled water valve (provided by others) to maintain supply air set point.
-Coil Freeze protection must be provided by others in the field! - Packaged DX Cooling (Standard Scroll): Microprocessor controller will control stages of cooling to maintain the supply air set point.
+Coil Freeze protection must be provided by others in the field! - Packaged/Split DX Cooling (Standard Scroll): Microprocessor controller will enable stages of cooling based on the outdoor air temperature. - Evaporative Cooling: Microprocessor controller will enable and disable (stage on/off) the evaporative cooler solely based on the outdoor air temperature.
+If the outdoor air is above the OA set point in the Microprocessor (adj), then evap cooling will be enabled.